mozartdiniz/Roads/README.md

 	});

-A typical Roads app should have a index.html file
+A typical Roads app should have a index.html file.

 	<!DOCTYPE html>
 	<html>